 The whole vast area of the Middle East has been linked throughout history; cultures mingling and merging throughout the centuries.
 Iran is a very fertile land with a wonderful array of produce; pistachios, spices, dried limes, fruits, pomegranate, green herbs, the flavours of rose and saffron, all spring to mind and the colours alone get my imagination flowing.

-Although Persian main dishes revolve around meat and rice, I have found the creative combing of ingredients can easily be related to veggie foods.
-There are also many vegetarian stews, salads etc that are popular in Iran, like this Khoresh Bademjan or Aubergine Stew, which traditionally would have a lump of meat in it.
+Although Persian main dishes revolve around meat and rice, I have found the creative combining of ingredients can easily be related to veggie foods.
+There are also many vegan stews, salads etc that are popular in Iran, like this Khoresh Bademjan or Aubergine Stew, which traditionally would have a lump of meat in it.

 Aubergine (Egg plant to some) is a staple in Iran and is even known as the ‘potato of Iran’.
 I love making stews, the gentle simmering nature, the way they fill the house with the homely smell of food.
 The use of cinnamon here adds such a warming flavour to the dish and the lentils keep nice and firm, giving the stew a very hearty feel.

 I know how passionate Iranians are about their food, so I felt it right to seek advice for this recipe and stumbled upon a top Iranian food blogger, Azita at Turmeric and Saffron.
 Azita’s recipes are traditional and made with love and care, many handed down from her mother.
-This to me is real food, cooked from the heart and a cornerstone of family life and culture.
+This to me is real heart and soul food, cooked with love and care and a cornerstone of family life and culture all over the world.
 It is surprising how many of our memories of loved ones revolve around food (or maybe that’s just me!)
-I have changed the recipe slightly, but kept the flavours in tact.
+I have changed the recipe slightly, but kept the authentic flavours in tact.

 Iran is such a vast and fascinating land, the dishes served will vary greatly in different regions, I’ll just have to go for a visit and try them all myself!
 Hopefully you’ll see some holiday snaps on the B.H.K soon.
 It’s great to be back in the Iranian cooking flow and I hope to be making much more Iranian food.